-The Student Services and Amenities Fee (SSAF) pays for important student services and amenities such as health and welfare services, financial advice, accommodation assistance, advocacy, sport, cultural and recreational activities.
+The Student Services and Amenities Fee (SSAF) supports important student services and amenities such as health and welfare services, advocacy, sport, student events, student media, cultural and recreational activities.

 How the fee is calculated

 Your SSAF is a pro-rata fee calculated based on your course load (number of credit points that you’re enrolled in).
 Fees are based per course type, whether you are a full-time or part-time student (enrolled in <75 per cent of a full-time load for the year), what mode of study you are undertaking (such as online, Professional Placement, etc.).

 In 2023, SSAF will be calculated up to a maximum of A$326 per year and the charge per credit point for Higher Education students is A$3.904.

 In 2024, SSAF will be calculated up to a maximum of A$351 per year and the charge per credit point for Higher Education students will be A$4.208.
 For Vocational Education students, a breakdown of your SSAF calculation will be provided in your statement of account.

 2023 standard higher education scenarios

 |National Institute of Circus Arts (NICA)||A$4.208||A$351|

 e.g. VC Scholarships, Dean Scholarships, external Scholarships, sponsored students (local)